• Skip to primary navigation

 ⭐️ Why These Pancakes are the Best

-• Naturally sweetened with bananas so you can enjoy with your favorite toppings, like fresh fruit, maple syrup, whipped cream, or vegan nutella.
+• Naturally sweetened with bananas so you can enjoy with your favorite toppings, like fresh fruit, maple syrup, raspberry jam, or whipped cream.

 • Quick & easy with just 5 minutes of prep time